 - Wipe the liquid solution off with a soft cloth and then rinse the area.

-- Take another clean soft cloth and buff the surface till dry.
+- Take another clean, soft cloth and buff the surface till dry.

-As we noted, you can and should also take the time to polish your cultured marble shower after cleaning.
+As we noted, you can and should also take the time to polish your cultured shower surfaces after cleaning.
 All you need to do is apply some car wax to the surface of your shower.

 Depending on the type of car wax you use, you will have to leave the wax sitting on the service for a certain amount of time.
 The label should contain instructions regarding this.

-When the time limit is up, take a clean damp cloth to the surface and remove the wax.
+When the time limit is up, take a clean, damp cloth to the surface and remove the wax.
 Get a second clean cloth and use it to buff the surface.
 This should restore the original shine and gloss of your cultured marble shower.

-For more related information visit our gallery of walk-in shower designs.
+For more related information, visit our gallery of walk-in shower designs.

 Why don’t you mention that cultured marble can get mold underneath if not well installed, and sealed.